 Birmingham Museum & Art Gallery has one of the Finest Pre-Raphaelite Collections in the world…

-The last time I visited the Birmingham Museum and Art Gallery, long before the lockdown, the interior housekeeping was very poor, with the building, inside and out, in dire need of repair and decorating.
-I know the city council are strapped for cash but they cannot allow this beautiful old building, and its galleries, to disintegrate any further.
-It no longer looks as good as the photograph below.
+I last visited the Birmingham Museum and Art Gallery a year before Covid and the lockdown, the interior housekeeping was poor, with the building, inside and out, in dire need of repair and decorating.
+I know the city council were strapped for cash at the time but now they cannot allow this beautiful old building, and its galleries, to disintegrate any further.
+It certainly didn’t look as good as the photograph below.

-Anyway, I came to see the Pre-Raphaelites, and once I’d made my way past a couple of closed galleries, I found what I was looking for, and all my disappointment about the state of the building fell away.
+Anyway, I’d come to see the Pre-Raphaelites, and once I’d made my way past a couple of closed galleries, I found what I was looking for, and all my disappointment about the state of the building fell away.
 I was amongst friends.

 Birmingham has one of the finest collections of Pre-Raphaelite art in the world, most especially the work of William Holman Hunt, Ford Madox Brown (who was never an official member of the PRB) and Dante Gabriel Rossetti.